jeffreykegler/old_kollos/notes/misc/linear_space.md

 The connector lexeme of a dotted rule is the connector lexeme used in the connector rule which is derived with the same original rule, and which has the same suffix.
+For example, the connector lexeme for the dotted rule above is `Lex-C2`.
-The reader might be able to see how these might be used to connect dotted rules from one parse with connector rules in another.
+The reader may be able to see how these could be used to connect dotted rules from one parse with connector rules in another.

 ## The method